isaamrkhan/ScalaGitRepo/src/com/wiley/anonymous/README.md

-This page is dedicated to simple arithmetic operations such as +, * There is also usage of parameters in functions
+This page is dedicated to simple arithmetic operations such as +, *<br />
+There is also usage of parameters in functions<br />